Shamillion/haskell-server/README.md

 #### Creating category
 To create category, the user must have administrator rights.

-Example of creating a category named "Trees" and a parent category named "Nature":
+Example of creating a category named "Trees" in the parent category named "Nature":
 ```
 curl -X POST 'http://Sam:pass123@localhost:8080/category?Nature>Trees'
 ```